ted52hz/spotify-stats/README.md

 ## Taylor Swift Spotify Stream Trend Dashboard
 > In addition to providing insights into Taylor Swift's Spotify streaming trends, this project leverages the generated dashboard as a tool for informing and enriching social media blog posts.
 With the rise of data-driven content marketing strategies, the dashboard serves as a visual aid to accompany engaging narratives and analysis shared on various social media platforms.

+## Metrics & Charts
+1. **`Total Streams`**: This metric represents the cumulative number of times a song has been streamed on Spotify since its release or since Spotify started tracking it.
+It gives an overall indication of the song's long-term popularity and reach.

+2. **`Daily Streams`**: Daily streams refer to the number of times a song is streamed on Spotify within a single day **(Friday 12:00 AM - Thursday 11:59 PM UTC)**.
+This metric provides insights into the immediate popularity and trend of a song.

+3. **`Peak Streams`**: Peak streams indicate the highest number of streams a song has received within a specific timeframe, such as a day, a week, or a month.
+This metric highlights the peak of a song's popularity and can be useful for identifying key moments when the song gained significant traction, such as being featured on a popular playlist, going viral on social media, or being performed at a major event.

+4. **`Daily Top Albums`**,**`Daily Top Songs`**: Spotify's rankings of the most streamed albums and tracks on a daily streams.
+These charts provide insights into what music is currently trending and most popular among Spotify users.
+Artists and listeners often pay close attention to these charts to gauge trends and discover new music.

+5. **`Spotify Charted Tracks by country`**: The songs that have achieved notable popularity and have been officially recognized by Spotify Global 200 Charts (Which list 200 most streamed tracks over a certain period, such as a day, a week, or a month within a specific country or global).
+Spotify compiles charts that reflect the most streamed songs in various countries or regions.

+## Notes (Based on my experience through working on this project)
+1. **Many songs share the same name on music platforms like Spotify due to the existence of multiple versions or variations of the same song.
+This can occur for several reasons**:
+- **Different Versions**: Artists often release multiple versions of the same song, such as radio edits, extended mixes, acoustic versions, remixes, or live recordings.
+- **Explicit and Clean Versions**: Some songs/albums have both explicit and clean versions, with differences in lyrical content or language.
+- **Inclusion in Deluxe Albums**: Songs may also appear multiple times under the same title when they are included in deluxe editions of albums.
+Deluxe versions often feature additional tracks, remixes, or bonus content alongside the standard album tracks.
+> **Solution**: I create manually a file called `Album_info_filtered` to detect main albums and compile tracks for Daily top albums chart.

+2. **Time to extract data**: The Spotify Daily charts are typically released before 12 PM EST (4 PM UTC) on the day following the chart period, while updates on kworb.net may occur after this time.

+3. **Unfiltered streams**: This project's stream data demonstrates a variance of approximately 2% from Spotify's official chart, attributable to KWORB sourcing its data directly from Spotify Desktop.
 ## Web Scraping and Extracting Data From API

 ![image](https://github.com/khoaht312/spotify-stats/assets/69152064/5c7a914b-3f83-4da9-bd8a-121984d34239)